SOLR4189/solcolator/README.md

 What is Solcolator
 ------------------

 Solrcolator is a SOLR Update Processor based on the open source Luwak https://github.com/flaxsearch/luwak.
 Solcolator allows you to define a set of search queries and then monitor a stream of indexing documents for any that might match these queries.
-All matched documents then can be forward for further processing to filesystem, kafka, SOLR collection and etc.
+All matched documents then can be forwarded for further processing to filesystem, kafka, SOLR collection and etc.

 Get the artifacts
 ------------------